Dog Friendly Hikes in Sonoma County Your Pup Will Love

 Here are a few dog-friendly hikes in Sonoma County your pup will love:

-For quick reference, it’s good to note that dogs on leashes are welcome at all Sonoma County Regional Parks, with the only exceptions being Shiloh Ranch and North Sonoma Mountain Regional Parks, where dogs are not allowed on trails.
-The Regional Parks have even started a Hike with Hounds series, to enjoy some of the trails with other pups.
-The hikes below are rugged and great for an experienced hiker.
-Dog Tip: When hiking Hood Mountain Regional Park's 19 miles of trails, make sure to watch that you don't connect with Sugarloaf Ridge State Park's trails, where dogs are not allowed.
+The trails below are rugged and great for an experienced hiker.
+For quick reference, it's good to note that dogs on leashes are welcome at all Sonoma County Regional Parks, with the only exceptions being Shiloh Ranch and North Sonoma Mountain Regional Parks, where dogs are not allowed on trails.

 The beach on a hot summer's day is a great place to bring your dog.
 You can embark on miles of trails along the coast, or set up your seat for the day and enjoy the crashing waves of the beach.
 While you're on the coast, be sure to stop to eat at The Dog House in Bodega.
 You'll not only get a tasty burger or hot dog for yourself, but your pup will be given his own new favorite lunchtime treat!

 In addition, here are some great dog parks to take your dog to, as well as pet-friendly restaurants and lodging/camping in Sonoma County.

-Written by Sonoma Insider Mariah Harkey
+Written by Sonoma Insider Mariah Harkey.